PostHog/posthog.com/contents/blog/product-survey-questions.md

 Unlike A/B tests, however, survey goals don’t need to be specific – i.e. improving a single metric.
 Surveys provide open, qualitative feedback from users, so it's more important to align your survey goal with your broader product or company goals.

 Setting a goal also helps you to decide how the survey runs and who it targets.
-If your goal is to improve an onboarding flow, for example, your survey should:
+For example, if your goal is improving an onboarding flow, your survey should:

 1. Run soon after users complete the flow
 2. Exclude long-time users who won't remember it

-This ensures you only ask people who've recently completed the flow, who will have it fresh in their minds.
+This ensures you only ask people who've recently completed the flow and have it fresh in their minds.

 ![Onboarding](../images/blog/product-survey-questions/onboarding.png)

-Targeting users using PostHog's [surveys feature](/docs/surveys/manual) is easy because it connects to any user identification you've already set up for product analytics.
-This means you can target users based on their properties, connect survey responses to real usage data, and session replays of those same users using your product.
+Targeting users using PostHog's [surveys feature](/docs/surveys/manual) is easy because it connects to user identification you set up for product analytics.
+This means you can target users based on their properties, connect survey responses to real usage data, and get session replays of those same users using your product.

 ## How to write good product survey questions